carbon-language/carbon-lang/docs/design/README.md

 -   If the library keyword is not specified, as in `package Geometry api;`, this file contributes to the default library.

-    -   **Note:** This is provisional, no design has been through the proposal process yet.

 -   If a file has no package declaration at all, it is the `api` file belonging to the default package and default library.
 This is particularly for tests and smaller examples.
 No other library can import this library even from within the default package.
 It can be split across multiple `impl` files using a `package impl;` package declaration.

-    -   **Note:** This is provisional, no design has been through the proposal process yet.

 A program need not use the default package, but if it does, it should contain the entry-point function.
 By default, the entry-point function is `Run` from the